FXIhub/nutcracker/nutcracker/docs/usage.rst

 Usage of Nutcracker
 ===================

 Follwing section trys to show how to execute *Nutcracker* functions.
-The denotation should be in accordance with :role:`Introduction <introduction>`.
+The denotation should be in accordance with :ref:`_introduction`.

 Intensities module
 ------------------